 Takāful operators need to demonstrate their ability to offer a comparable, if not better quality of service than conventional insurance when dealing with Takāful participants.
 Hence, there is a need to invest in technology to deliver high quality service to help customer retention which will directly benefit the consumer as well as Takāful operators in the long-term and improve competitive standing and prospects in Takāful market.
-Interviewees provided these suggestions to ensure customer retention and to get more Takāful participants involved in order to expand the industry, which will improve the rate of
+Interviewees provided these suggestions to ensure customer retention and to get more Takāful participants involved in order to expand the industry, which will improve the rate of Takāful market penetration.

-The Role of Marketing Strategies
+4.3.3 The Role of Marketing Strategies